cardano-foundation/CIPs/CIP-Fair_Stakepool_Rewards/README.md

 1. Decrease minPoolCost from 340 ADA to 100 ADA and increase k from 500 to 750.
 2. Increase k from 750 to 1000, decrease minPoolCost from 100 ADA to 0 ADA, and decrease a0 from 0.3 to 0.2.
 3. Remove minPoolCost from the protocol and implement the new rewards calculation equation.

+Each stage will be an individual protocol update.
+The first two updates will be protocol parameter updates.
+The third and final update will require a hardfork.

+Before implementation, IOG's engineering and research teams must review the feasibility and potential consequences of the proposal.
+IOG will create the implementation for each update and decide on the time between each update.
+After approval by IOG, the following will occur for each protocol update:

+1. The protocol update is created, including all necessary changes.
+2. The raw transaction for the protocol update is built.
+3. Genesis delegates IOG, CF, and Emurgo sign the transaction.
+4. Transaction is submitted.
+5. Protocol update is confirmed.

 ## Copyright